 The requirement that the insured provide a proper civil remedy notice is strictly construed.
 Thus, a bad faith action under this statute will not be entertained if the insured either fails to file a written notice with the Department or fails to provide adequate notice to the insurer.
 With respect to the Department, the notice is intended to allow the Department to monitor and investigate the various aspects of these claims.
 Although the Department does not actually get involved in the settling of the claims, the notice allows the Department to monitor the insurance industry.
-Moreover, the Florida legislature enacted this statute with the claimed intention of reducing unnecessary bad faith litigation by allowing insurance companies to cure whatever violation they have committed giving rise to the bad faith claim.
+Moreover, the Florida legislature enacted this statute with the claimed intention of reducing unnecessary bad faith litigation by providing insurance companies a safe harbor period of time in which to cure any alleged violation giving rise to the bad faith claim.

 Although no specific cure amount is needed, the civil remedy notice must give sufficient information to adequately inform the insurer of the nature of the claim and the insured’s right to recover.
 If the facts of the claim indicate that benefits are owed, and that an insurer acting in good faith and in all fairness to the insured would pay the claim under the circumstances, then the insured may bring a bad faith lawsuit against the insured at the expiration of the 60-day window, assuming the insurer did not cure.